Bernini & the Roman Baroque: Masterpieces from Palazzo Chigi in Ariccia

 A style which evolved in response to the Protestant Reformation, Baroque artists in Rome used all their artistic skill to hold believers in thrall of the Catholic Church, but the bold and emotionally expressive style rapidly influenced all forms of visual expression and was not simply in service to religion.
 The dominant artistic movement in Europe during the 1600s, the goal of Baroque art was elevating the viewer in mind and soul, and it achieved that through drama, theatricality, and emotional appeal.

 This landmark exhibition brings to Hagerstown an extraordinary variety of artworks and decorative objects which mirror the cosmopolitan and sophisticated taste of Roman patrons during the 1600s, when Rome was a destination and crossroads for adventurous artists from every region of Italy and Europe.

 Bernini and the Roman Baroque: Masterpieces from Palazzo Chigi in Ariccia is organized by Glocal Project Consulting and is toured by International Arts & Artists, Washington, DC.
+The exhibition is curated by Francesco Petrucci, director of Palazzo Chigi, and Dominique Lora, art historian and independent curator.
 A fully illustrated catalogue is available.